 Begin by creating a business account.
 This unlocks analytics, rich pins, and advertising features if you ever need them later.
 Next, write a profile name that includes your niche keyword.
 If your blog is about student learning, your profile name could include phrases like smart learning or education tips.
 Then write a bio that clearly explains the value you provide.
 Pinterest needs to understand your content so it can categorize your pins correctly.

-Claim your website so Pinterest recognizes you as the verified owner.
-This step boosts your trust score and works well alongside tools like Google Search Console for long-term visibility.
+Claim your website so Pinterest recognizes you as the verified owner, a trust-building step that works well alongside setting up Google Search Console properly.

 Finally, set up your boards.
 Every board should follow a clear theme and include a relevant keyword in its title and description.
 When your boards are optimized, Pinterest knows exactly where to place your pins.